stefanman125/root-me-challenges/cracking/README.md

 <img src="images/ch15-5.png">

-To see what input the binary is looking for in order to meet all the conditions that end up printing the "Gratz man :)" string, we need to take all of the seven hex values, and convert them to ASCII.
+To see what input the binary is looking for in order to meet all the conditions that end up printing the `Gratz man :)` string, we need to take all of the seven hex values, and convert them to ASCII.

 <img src="images/ch15-6.png">